Create Your First Policy

 This tutorial shows a safe first policy workflow:

-- start in
+- start the source group in

 auditmode so traffic still flows while you verify the intent - confirm that DNS policy and runtime state look correct